Lombiq/NodeJs-Extensions/Readme.md

 ## About

-Contains `npm scripts` to lint, compile, minify, and watch SCSS and JS files, and clean their generated assets.
+This project provides several MSBuild-integrated build pipelines - for SCSS and JS files, to copy arbitrary assets to your web root folder, and to lint Markdown files.

-This project allows you to use predefined build scripts for SCSS and JS files without having to manage either the scripts or the necessary `npm` packages yourself.
+`Lombiq.NodeJs.Extensions` uses static configuration from your _package.json_ with sensible defaults to free you from managing `npm` packages and scripts yourself.

 Also see our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) library, which this project uses under the hood, and which can make NPM package management in your project a lot easier, too.